 While we would love for everyone in Marin to Adopt-A-Spot today, we know that it takes an ongoing commitment to keep an adopted spot clean over time.
 That’s why we ask that you commit to adopting your spot for at least a year and attend to it at least once quarterly.
 If for any reason down the road you are no longer able to continue cleaning up your spot, please let us know so we can remove your spot and let others know it’s available to adopt.

 It will greatly depend on your spot as to how frequently you will need to do a cleanup.
-In some neighborhoods it may only need to be done once a month or even just picking up a couple pieces here and there when you’re on your daily walk.
+In some neighborhoods it may only need to be done once a month or even just picking up a couple pieces here and there when you’re on your regular walk.
 Places like larger parks, walking paths, beaches, and downtown areas may take many or even dozens of adopters or adopting families and groups going by frequently to keep up with the trash load.

 Lastly, we ask that you keep track of a few totals for your cleanups.
 This is important data that will help us get a better idea of what the trash loads are, and a great way to keep a “Trash Counter” for communities all over the county that we can post to the website!
 There will be a simple form on the website to submit them (and hopefully someday an app for your phone!).
 We don’t need individual totals for each time you do a cleanup but we ask that you keep estimated monthly totals and submit them.